What is the Nuclear Composition?

 We did not fully understand this atomic structure until the discovery of the neutron in 1932.
 The history of the discovery of atomic structure is one of the most interesting and profound stories in science.
 In the year of 1911, Rutherford concluded the atom had a dense nucleus through the Gold Foil Experiments.
 This theory would eliminate the idea that something structured the atom more like plum pudding.
 The plum pudding model was the leading model of the atomic structure until Rutherford’s findings.

 The atomic nucleus is the central part of the atom.
-It is composed of two kinds of subatomic particles, protons and neutrons.
-The number of protons and neutrons in the atom define what type of atom or element it is.
+It is composed of two kinds of subatomic particles, protons, and neutrons.
+The number of protons and neutrons in the atom defines what type of atom or element it is.
 An element is a bunch of atoms that all have the same type of atomic structure.
-For example hydrogen atom is made up of 1 proton, 0 neutrons, and 1 electron.
-So that the proton and the neutron is constituents of nucleus and electron revolves around the nucleus.
+For example, it makes a hydrogen atom up to 1 proton, 0 neutrons, and 1 electron.
+So that the proton and the neutron are constituents of the nucleus and electron revolves around the nucleus.
 The constituents of nucleus give the lots of information about the elements.

 cation: number of electrons < number of protons

 anion: number of electrons > number of protons

 The nucleus contains essentially all the mass of the atom.
 In order to discuss the mass of an atom, we need to define a new unit of mass appropriate to that of an atom.
 This new unit of mass is called the “atomic mass unit” or amu.
 The atomic mass unit can be related to other units of mass using the conversion factor